Overview of Delaware Taxes

 Delaware Gas Tax

-Drivers in Delaware will need to pay the state’s gasoline excise tax (except, of course, drivers of electric vehicles).
-The state tax on regular gasoline is 23 cents per gallon, which is the 14th lowest in the country.
-Diesel fuel is taxed at a rate of 22 cents per gallon, 10th lowest.
+Drivers in Delaware will need to pay the state’s gasoline excise tax.
+The state tax on regular gasoline is 23 cents per gallon, while diesel fuel is taxed at a rate of 22 cents per gallon.

 - The “12 mile circle” which describes the boundary between Pennsylvania and Delaware is the only circular border between U.S. states.